lateef-taiwo/Client-Server-Architecture-With-Mysql-on-AWS/README.md

     ![DB](./images/dbs.png)

-* On the client, connect to the server database user you just created
+* On the client, connect to the server using database user you just created

     `sudo mysql -u <username> -h <server ip address> -p`